Platform9-Community/sa-automation/exalt-automation/full-automation/README.md

  │   ├── setup-local.sh ---> Set up the  environment for PCD onboarding
 ```

-You need to create/provide the following files according to your environment before running the script you can use the templates provided in the prerequisites folder:

-    1. machines_template.csv
-    2. cloud-init-template.yaml

 #### Prerequisites:

     1. Maas cli login

         maas login <maas_user> http://<maas_ip>:5240/MAAS/ $(sudo maas apikey --generate --username=<maas_user>)

     2. Clouds.yaml created in /{home}/.config/openstack/clouds.yaml

+    3. untar the prerequisites file

+       tar -xzvf prerequisites.tar.gz

-    3. Set up the  environment for PCD onboarding by running the script setup-local.sh from inside pcd_ansible-pcd_develop directory
+    4. Set up the  environment for PCD onboarding by running the script setup-local.sh from inside pcd_ansible-pcd_develop directory

        sudo bash setup-local.sh

+You need to create/edit the following files according to your environment before running the script you can use the templates provided in the prerequisites folder:

+    1. machines_template.csv
+    2. cloud-init-template.yaml
 #### Run the script: